You’ve got a dependable crew and your shop is doing OK, but do you wonder if it could do better?

 If there seems to be a discrepancy between your profits and how busy your techs are, there’s room for improvement.
 It may be time to look at some numbers to determine where the problem lies.
 In most businesses, profits are directly linked to productivity and efficiency.

-The Difference Between Shop Efficiency vs Productivity
+The Difference Between Shop Efficiency vs. Productivity

-If a heavy duty repair shop is turning a profit, it’s productive, right?
-And, if it’s productive, then it must be efficient.
+If a heavy-duty repair shop is turning a profit, it’s productive, right?
+And if it’s productive, then it must be efficient.

 Efficiency has to do with how quickly a tech does a job.
 You measure efficiency by comparing the number of hours your techs work to the number of hours you bill customers.
-If a tech is clocked in for 8 hours a day, you should be able to bill at least that much.
+If a tech is clocked in for eight hours a day, you should be able to bill at least that much.
 However, a super-efficient tech will do enough work to produce 10 or more billable hours a day.

 Is One Better Than the Other?

 In reality, a more efficient shop is a more productive one.
 If you create a culture of efficiency in your shop, jobs move through the bays quicker.
 That makes room and time for more jobs.
-And, more jobs mean a bigger bottom line.
-Therefore, since efficiency leads to productivity both are equally important for a profitable shop.
+More jobs mean a bigger bottom line.
+Therefore, since efficiency leads to productivity, both are equally important for a profitable shop.

-Shop Efficiency vs Productivity: What’s Realistic?
+Shop Efficiency vs. Productivity: What’s Realistic?

 Expecting and getting 110, 120, even up to 150 percent productivity from techs is possible if you establish an efficient workflow.
 If you haven’t been tracking efficiency and productivity metrics, shooting for 100 percent efficiency and 90 percent productivity is a place to start.
 Then, challenge your team to increase from there after streamlining your processes.

 What’s Standing in the Way?